bryanyee/themoviedb-api/README.md

 ###Credits
-This product uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.<br><br>
+This project uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.<br>
-NOTE: Developers must obtain an API key to use the TMDb API.
-See TMDb's documentation.
+-Developers must obtain an API key to use the TMDb API.
+See TMDb's documentation.<br>
+-This project uses two of the available API methods: /search/movie, /movie/id